 Next, look for people in your community who could help mentor the students.
 You can talk to local business owners and the Chamber of Commerce.
 Consider taking the youth on field trips to the Chamber, Small Business Center, and local bank to set up a checking account.

 Finally, think about when you would like to hold the program.
 If you hold it over the summer, do you want to meet over the entire summer or hold the program in one week?
-Check out this article about a similar one-week program in Edgecombe County.
+Check out this article about a similar two-week program in Edgecombe County.